viztini/linusfetch/README.md

 ## Customization

 The image used in `linusfetch` is located at `linus.jpg` within the project directory.
-You can replace this file with your own image, ensuring it is also named `linus.jpg`.
+You can replace this file with your own image, ensuring it is also named `linus.jpg` or you can edit the code for your own filename!.

 ## Contributing